hyeucong/obsidian-my-spaces/README.md

 ![My Spaces Demo](https://github.com/hyeucong/obsidian-my-spaces/raw/main/assets/demo.gif)

+## Feedback

+If you find a bug or would like to suggest an improvement, please open an issue on GitHub.

 ## Features
 - Create and manage multiple spaces with custom names and icons
 - Filter the explorer so only the selected space’s content is visible